jlangch/venice/doc/readme/concurrency.md

 (schedule-delay #(println 100) 3 :seconds)
 ```

-`schedule-delay` returns a future that can be dereferenced.
+`schedule-delay` returns a future that can be dereferenced to get the
-`(deref s)` blocks the current thread until the result gets available.
+scheduled function’s value. `(deref s)` blocks the current thread until
+the result gets available.

 ```clojure
 (let [s (schedule-delay (fn [] 100) 3 :seconds)]